+Net cash provided by operating activities of \$124.5 million during the year ended December 31, 2023 was due primarily to consolidated net income of \$22.1 million, adjusted for \$63.7 million of stock-based compensation expense, \$48.5 million of depreciation and amortization, \$11.8 million of amortization of deferred contract costs, and \$0.5 million of amortization of deferred financing costs, offset in part by \$37.9 million of deferred taxes.
+Net cash provided by operating activities was also attributable to a \$15.2 million increase in lease obligations, a \$11.0 million decrease in accounts receivable, a \$9.1 million increase in deferred revenue, a \$2.1 million increase in accounts payable, and a \$2.0 million decrease in inventory.
+The increases in cash flow from operations were partially offset by an \$18.4 million increase in deferred contract costs, a \$3.4 million decrease in accrued expenses, accrued income taxes, and other liabilities, and a \$1.5 million increase in prepaid expenses, prepaid income taxes, and other assets.

-Cash provided by operating activities of \$256.1 million during the year ended December 31, 2022 was due primarily to consolidated net income of \$79.0 million, adjusted for \$54.8 million of stock-based compensation expense, \$45.3 million of depreciation and amortization, \$11.1 million of amortization of deferred contract costs, and \$1.8 million of provision for doubtful accounts, offset in part by \$22.1 million of deferred taxes.
-Cash provided by operating activities was also attributable to a \$153.0 million decrease in accounts receivable and a \$14.4 million decrease in inventory.
+Net cash provided by operating activities of \$256.1 million during the year ended December 31, 2022 was due primarily to consolidated net income of \$79.0 million, adjusted for \$54.8 million of stock-based compensation expense, \$45.3 million of depreciation and amortization, \$11.1 million of amortization of deferred contract costs, and \$1.8 million of provision for doubtful accounts, offset in part by \$22.1 million of deferred taxes.
+Net cash provided by operating activities was also attributable to a \$153.0 million decrease in accounts receivable and a \$14.4 million decrease in inventory.
 The increases in cash flow from operations were partially offset by a \$35.4 million decrease in accounts payable, a \$25.1 million decrease in accrued expenses, accrued income taxes, and other liabilities, a \$13.7 million increase in deferred contract costs, a \$6.6 million increase in prepaid expenses, prepaid income taxes, and other assets, a \$0.5 million decrease in lease obligations, and a \$0.5 million decrease in deferred revenue.

-Cash provided by operating activities of \$98.3 million during the year ended December 31, 2021 was due primarily to consolidated net income of \$110.4 million, adjusted for \$53.5 million of stock-based compensation expense, \$40.5 million of depreciation and amortization, \$12.7 million of amortization of deferred contract costs, \$6.2 million of deferred taxes, \$3.1 million of impairment of long-lived assets, and \$1.0 million of provision for doubtful accounts.
-Cash provided by operating activities was also attributable to a \$35.8 million increase in accrued expenses, accrued income taxes, and other liabilities, a \$35.4 million increase in accounts payable, a \$3.7 million increase in deferred revenue, and a \$1.0 million increase in lease obligations.
-The increases in cash flow from operations were partially offset by a \$174.8 million increase in accounts receivable due primarily to the acquisition of a 51% interest in CarOffer, a \$17.3 million increase in inventory, a \$7.7 million increase in gross deferred contract costs, and a \$5.1 million increase in prepaid expenses, prepaid income taxes, and other assets.